You don’t need to be a trained dyslexia tutor to teach reading at home.

 Do you remember learning to read?
 I don’t.

 I don’t remember learning phonics, I don’t remember learning spelling rules, and I never even knew that there were intelligent people who struggled with reading and spelling – at least until my first child was diagnosed with dyslexia at about 7 years old.

 That diagnosis was the beginning of a huge period of learning for our family.
 That 7-year-old is in his 30s now and a successful yacht captain.
 I have learned a LOT along the way!

 This site started as a resource for parents homeschooling struggling learners.
-These kids are bright but struggle unexpectedly with certain academic activities like reading, spelling, writing, and sometimes math.
-About 50% of these kids also struggle with focus and organization.
+Our kids are bright but struggle unexpectedly with certain academic activities like reading, spelling, writing, and sometimes math.
+About 50% of our kids also struggle with focus and organization.

-The bottom line here is these children are super smart but learn better in different ways.
+The bottom line here is our kids are super smart but learn better in different ways.
 Ways that large classrooms can’t provide.